The Charles Kuonen Suspension Bridge Hike

 To start off the hike, you first need to get to the base of it located in the small charming town of Randa.
 As mentioned, Randa is just a quick 15 minute train ride from Zermatt which makes this hike the perfect day trip.

 There are plenty of trains throughout the day that leave from Zermatt (every 30 minutes or so).
 Since you must pass Randa when arriving and leaving Zermatt, basically every train will stop there.
 A roundtrip ticket will cost around 28 CHF (with a half fare card it will be 14 CHF and travel pass holders will be free).

-4. Get to the Hike Starting Point
+6) How to Reach the Starting Point

 Once you hop off the train, you will be at the base of Randa, a small town with picturesque houses located throughout.
 As you move away from the station and towards the town you will see your first yellow hiking marker sign pointing you in the direction of the hike.

 Continue to walk up the hill of Randa passing through the village and ultimately getting onto the trail towards the forested woods on top of the town.